elastic-ipfs/bitswap-peer/README.md

 **Tagged Peers** is the way for `libp2p` to set priorities on peer connections closing, see [the libp2p doc](https://github.com/libp2p/js-libp2p/blob/master/doc/LIMITS.md#closing-connections); so we identify peers to exclude them from the automatic connection closing.

-The list of tagged peers is in the `DYNAMO_CONFIG_TABLE` at row `key:tagged-peers`; it contains a JSON format like
+The list of tagged peers is in the `DYNAMO_CONFIG_TABLE` at row `key:tagged-peers`, the JSON format is

-The JSON format is

 ```json
 [